rbbarranco/SimpleLedger/README.md

 - For simplicity sake, all transactions are returned ordered descending by TransactionDate.
 Pagination is not implemented.

 ## Design
 The solution was implemented following Clean architecture.
-The project is divided in the following layers.
+The project is divided in the following layers:

-#### Domain layer
+### Domain layer
 The domain layer is implemented in the SimpleLedger.Domain project.
 This contains the domain entities, value objects, and business exceptions.
 This also contains the interface for the account repository.